aws/deep-learning-containers/README.md

 Similar to building locally, to test locally, you’ll need access to a personal/team AWS account.
 To test out:

-1. Either on an EC2 instance with the deep-learning-containers repo cloned, or on your local machine, make sure you have the images you want to test locally (likely need to pull them from ECR)
+1. Either on an EC2 instance with the deep-learning-containers repo cloned, or on your local machine, make sure you have the images you want to test locally (likely need to pull them from ECR).
+Then change directory into the cloned folder.
+    ```shell script
+    cd deep-learning-containers/
+    ```
-2. In a shell, export environment variable DLC_IMAGES to be a space separated list of ECR uris to be tested.
-Also set CODEBUILD_RESOLVED_SOURCE_VERSION to some unique identifier that you can use to identify the resources your test spins up.
+3. In a shell, export environment variable DLC_IMAGES to be a space separated list of ECR uris to be tested.
+Set CODEBUILD_RESOLVED_SOURCE_VERSION to some unique identifier that you can use to identify the resources your test spins up.
+Set PYTHONPATH as the absolute path to the src/ folder.
 Example:
 [Note: change the repository name to the one setup in your account]
     ```shell script
     export DLC_IMAGES="$ACCOUNT_ID.dkr.ecr.us-west-2.amazonaws.com/pr-pytorch-training:training-gpu-py3 $ACCOUNT_ID.dkr.ecr.us-west-2.amazonaws.com/pr-mxnet-training:training-gpu-py3"
+    export PYTHONPATH=$(pwd)/src
-    export CODEBUILD_RESOLVED_SOURCE_VERSION="my_unique_test"
+    export CODEBUILD_RESOLVED_SOURCE_VERSION="my-unique-test"
     ```
 3. Our pytest framework expects the root dir to be test/dlc_tests, so change directories in your shell to be here
     ```shell script